Deeon-Burgan/DeeonBurgan_T2A1/DeeonBurgan_T2A1-A/README.md

   Node.js is used to create and build fast scalable applications, which is used alongside Marko for the user interface.
   There is a lot that goes on, in the backend of Ebay.
 The main database system used for ebay is Oracle, as a large majority of the use of Ebay revolves around making online purchases and processing transactions.
   Apache TomCat is the software which is running the servers, it being a piece of software which combines a number of Java-based technologies to run applications built with Java.
   - Describe the way data is structured within the app
+  We can assume that the data held in Ebay's servers are structured in a relational database.
+Each object in the database will be stored with column and row attributes that represent each part of the object.
+Each table in the database, when necessary, will have foreign keys that will point to other tables to create relationships between the tables.
+This structure builds a solid foundation for a two-way marketplace application.
   - Identify entities which must be tracked by the app
     - Users: tracks all information relevant to the users, could include, usernames, names, passwords, emails, addresses, etc.
     - User Feedback: a rating from another user, which contains a star value and short note.